Ada-Developers-Academy/core-unit-2/api-3-database-models-read/models-setup.md

 from .models import book
 ```

 The `book.py` file only contains our `Book` class, so we aren't bringing anything extra in by importing the entire file.
-If the file had other contents and we wanted to only make the `Book` class visible, we could import only the class definition with:
+If the file had other contents and we wanted to only make the `Book` class visible, we could import just the class definition with:

 ```py
 from .models.book import Book